scott-yjyang/DiffMICv2/README.md

 ## Acknowledgement

 Code is developed based on [DiffMIC](https://github.com/scott-yjyang/DiffMIC), [EfficientSAM](https://github.com/yformer/EfficientSAM).

+This project is under CC BY-NC 2.0.
+All Copyright © [Yijun Yang](https://yijun-yang.github.io/)

 ## Cite
 If you find it useful, please cite and star